Psalm 91 – The Assurance Given to those Who Trust in God

 i.
 “As for God’s care, it combines the warm protectiveness of a parent bird with the hard, unyielding strength of armour.”
 (Kidner)

 ii.
-“Double armour has he who relies upon the Lord.
-He bears a shield and wears an all-surrounding coat of mail—such is the force of the word ‘buckler.’”
+Shield and buckler: “Double armour has he who relies upon the Lord.
+He bears a shield and wears an all-surrounding coat of mail.”
 (Spurgeon)

 3. (5-6) The result of God’s protection and care.